marutkin/marutkin.github.io/README.md

-# marutkin.github.io
+# 101st Airborne Strategy

-Personal github hosting
+For your eyes only.